 - Hardening over time (chew turns tough or brittle)

-- Graining (sugar crystallization that creates a gritty bite)
+- Graining (sugar crystallization creating a gritty bite)

 - Higher microbial risk, especially after repeated bottle openings in warm, humid environments